ch0rca/SWE_2021_41_2024_2_week_6/README.md

 >   ```bash
 >   Python 3.12.3
 >   ```
+> - This command checks the version of Python 3 installed inside the ubuntu-container container by executing the python3 --version command.
-> - Explanation of commandline and your output
+> - The output shows that the installed Python version is 3.12.3.

 >```bash
 >docker inspect --format="{{ .HostConfig.Binds }}" ubuntu-container